[music] paused

 Both queries use Without<T> filters.
 Without<Paddle> on the ball query means "only match entities that don't have a Paddle component."
 Without<Ball> on the paddle query means the opposite.

-How AABB Collision Works
+How AABB collision works

 Imagine two rectangles on screen.
 They overlap if they are not separated along any axis.
 A rectangle is separated from another if: